blackviking27/crypto-mon/README.md

 ## Installation
 Create a clone or download the code, whichever suits you best.

-Installing the modules, go to the folder which has the files and run the below command
+Install modules, go to the folder which has the files and run the below command
 ```
 npm install
 ```